mikependon/RepoDB/README.md

 - The installation is easy and fast, it can then be used right-away.
 - The layer of like DbContext has been eliminated, thus give the developers more control on the implementation.
-- The calls to fluent and raw-SQL methods are just a dot away.
+- The calls to fluent and raw-SQL methods are very simple.
-- The implementation of repository is becoming more simple by leveraging the built-in repositories.
+- The implementation of the repositories are simple by leveraging the built-in repositories.
-- The control to query optimizations is easy via hints.
+- The query optimization is more easy by simply passing a hint.
-- The processes to handle the large datasets is very-simple with batch and bulk operations.
+- The way of handling the big datasets is easy with Batch and Bulk operations.
-- The round-trips to the database is being minimized with 2nd-Layer cache.
+- The round-trips to the database is being minimized with 2nd-Layer Cache.
-- The column transformation can be customized with property handlers.
+- The column transformation can be customized with Property Handlers.
-- The auditing and tracing is much more simpler using the trace capability.
+- The auditing and tracing is simple via Trace object.
-- The support to dynamics is rich and can even work without the models.
+- The support to Dynamics is rich; can even work without a model.
-- The transmission of the data from different RDBMS data providers only take few lines of codes.
+- The data transmission from various RDBMS is very simple to implement.

 ## Get Started